questionlp/linhpham.org_jekyll/_posts/2025-08-29-installing-proxmox-ve-9-intel-macbook-pros.md

 As for the 2016 MBP, I would like get a USB 2.5 Gigabit Ethernet controller that is well supported on Linux and either a USB 3.0 or a Thunderbolt 3 enclosure for an M.2 NVMe SSD.
 I have a spare 2 TB WD Black M.2 NVMe drive that I want to use as storage for virtual machines and containers.
 This will reduce the number of write cycles on the internal, soldered-on SSD storage.
 What will probably be the limiting factor for the 2016 MBP is the sixth-gen Core i7 processor along with the MBP's constrained thermal design.
 I'm just glad that the laptop isn't just collecting dust and, hopefully, extend its useful lifespan.

+In order to extend the life of the battery while running Proxmox VE, I will need to look at ways to cap the battery charge level by way of `tlp` or `upower`.
+There is a GitHub repo, [applesmc-next](https://github.com/c---/applesmc-next), that seems to provide a means of doing so, as the required controls are absent.

 ## Additional Information

 If you are interested in seeing what PCI and USB devices show up under Proxmox VE, I have posted the output of `lspci` and `lsusb` for both MacBook Pro laptops.
 Both laptops had a different Anker USB hub connected in order to have a network connection.